DreamyPelican/DreamyPelican/README.md

 I'm currently learning OOP paradigm with Python and how to apply it.
 Despite I have so much to learn, it's really satisfying to create and find out how things works.
-And I'm also learning JavaScript by a professional training.
+And I'm also learning HTML/CSS, JavaScript (plus de framework React) by a professional training.

 If you want to reach me, here's my Discord : <br>
 <strong>DreamyPelican#2234</strong>